 Walking down the main street of Mullumbimby it’s hard to believe the place was once a conservative dairy town facing an uncertain future.

-Just how this transformation happened is at the heart of a new documentary film, Mullumbimby’s Magic: the culture of the 70s–80s, being launched this Thursday December 6 at the Civic Hall from 7.30pm.
+How this transformation happened is at the heart of a new documentary film, Mullumbimby’s Magic: the culture of the 70s-80s, being premiered on December 6 at the town’s Civic Hall.

 The second in a series on the culture of the town, Mullumbimby’s Magic explores the emergence of the social, political and environmental movements that shaped the Shire and permeated out into the rest of the country.